Rizkidriarso/Rizkidriarso/daily/notes.md

 Consider adding a CI/CD pipeline for automated testing and deployment.
 Explore adding unit tests for the core logic of your projects.

+Consider adding a README.md with project descriptions, setup instructions, and contribution guidelines.

+Explore implementing CI/CD pipelines for automated testing and deployment.